-As a reminder, the Joint Ordinary and Extraordinary Shareholders' Meeting on July 11, 2018 voted to renew the authorisations given to the Management Board to grant:
+As a reminder, the Joint Ordinary and Extraordinary Shareholders' Meeting on 11th July, 2018 voted to renew the authorisations given to the Management Board to grant:

-- 1) stock options in the company valued at not exceeding 210,000 stock to the same beneficiaries as before. - Bonus shares the total number of which to be awarded shall not exceed 1.7% (one point seven per cent) of the capital stock, this percentage being calculated in relation to the number of such bonus shares already allocated or issued.
+- 1) stock options in the company valued at not exceeding 210,000 stock to the same beneficiaries as before. - 2) Bonus shares, the total number of which to be awarded shall not exceed 1.7% (one point seven per cent) of the capital stock, this percentage being calculated in relation to the number of such bonus shares already allocated or issued.

-These authorisations are granted for 38 months and could therefore be renewed in 2021.
+These authorisations are granted for 38 months and must therefore be renewed at the General Assembly which will rule on the accounts closed on March 31, 2021.